 Get yourself a refillable travel water bottle and save your money and plastic waste.

-Reykjavik is an unconventional capital city
+Reykjavik is an Unconventional Capital City

 In my opinion, Reykjavik deserves at least one day of exploration, unless you’re there during one of its epic festivals – then definitely stay longer!

+It’s a well-known Iceland fact that the country has a ton of waterfalls.
 If you Google “How many waterfalls are in Iceland?”
 The number 10,000+ comes up.
 I don’t think anyone truly knows how many waterfalls are in Iceland.